OakCityLabs/Endpoint/README.md

 }
 ```

 The protocol is relatively simple.
-A conforming object needs to be `Codable`, `Equatable` and have a few getters in place.
+A conforming object needs to be `Codable`, `Equatable` and have a few getters for info strings.
 All three getters can return `nil`, which is totally valid, but that means the errors passed back from the EndpointController won't carry any useful information.

 The package includes an example error struct called `EndpointDefaultServerError`.